StutiPandey19/student/navigation/about.md

 ### Journey through Life

-Here is what I did at those places
+Here is some things that describe who I am and what I've experience!

 - 🏫 Lots of Elementary Schools in Tucson, LA, Honolulu, and Glendale (CA)
 - 🏫 Middle and High School in Glendale (CA), Hoover High graduated '77